kid-cavaquinho/kid-cavaquinho.github.io/_posts/2018-09-21-aspnetcore-configuration-mechanism.md

 {% endhighlight %}

 ---

 ## TLDR

-<a href="https://github.com/aspnet/Configuration" target="_blank">Microsoft.Extensions.Configuration</a> is open-source, flexible and easy to use.
+[Microsoft.Extensions.Configuration](https://github.com/aspnet/Configuration) is open-source, flexible and easy to use.
 In my opinion, definitely a step forward compared to ```System.Configuration```.

 There are many available default providers and ways to read configuration data in your applications.
 I favor usage of strongly typed objects with ```Options``` pattern.
 In the presented examples, all your configuration objects can be validated during the startup of the application, preventing it to load with wrong values or errors.

 Make sure you __do not store sensitive information or passwords in your configuration files.__

-I've wrote a  <a href="https://github.com/antao/learning-aspnet-core-configuration" target="_blank">sample application</a> to support this post.
-Furthermore there is great <a href="https://docs.microsoft.com/en-gb/aspnet/core/fundamentals/configuration/" target="_blank">documentation</a> provided by Microsoft.
+I've wrote a [sample application](https://github.com/antao/learning-aspnet-core-configuration) to support this post.
+Furthermore there is great [documentation](https://docs.microsoft.com/en-gb/aspnet/core/fundamentals/configuration/) provided by Microsoft.